filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

     }
     ```

-Worker 1 and Worker 2 are given unique `Groups` values, and each worker's `AllowTo` matches its respective `Groups`.
+Worker 1 and Worker 2 have been assigned unique `Groups` values, and each worker's `AllowTo` matches its respective `Groups`.
 This ensures PC1 and PC2 for any given sector always execute on the same worker.

-Setting `AllowTo` on Worker 3 to Worker 1's `Groups` value means sectors from Worker 3 will only go to Worker 1 for PC2.
+Setting `AllowTo` on Worker 3 to Worker 1's `Groups` value implies sectors from Worker 3 will only go to Worker 1 for PC2.

 #### Implementation

-To set up storage groups when initializing new storage paths:
+To establish storage groups when initializing new storage paths:

 ```shell
 lotus-miner storage attach --init --seal [--groups <group-a>] [--groups <group-b>] [--allow-to <group-a>] [--allow-to <group-b>] /path/to/storage